hidao80/UserScript/MisskeyV11SendWithCtrlEnterForMobileMode/README.md

 ### For Chromium-based browsers

 1. Download [MisskeyV11SendWithCtrlEnterForMobileMode.user.js](https://github.com/hidao80/UserScript/raw/main/MisskeyV11SendWithCtrlEnterForMobileMode/MisskeyV11SendWithCtrlEnterForMobileMode.user.js).
-2. Click [Settings > Extensions](chrome://extensions/) to open the "Extensions" page and turn on the "Developer mode" switch.
+2. Paste `chrome://extensions/` into the address bar, open the "Extensions" page, and turn on the "Developer Mode" or "Developer Mode" switch.
 3. Drag and drop the downloaded `MisskeyV11SendWithCtrlEnterForMobileMode.user.js` into the "Extensions" page.

 ### For Safari and Firefox